deep-learning-mit/staging/_posts/2023-11-08-increasing-context-length-for-transformers.md

 Since its release on November 30, 2022, ChatGPT has assisted users around the world with a variety of document parsing and editing tasks.
 These tasks often require large input contexts, since the documents and texts passed into ChatGPT's source model, GPT-3.5, can be several pages long.

 Like many other language models, GPT-3.5 is a unidirectional transformer that uses the self-attention mechanism.
-But while self-attention is an extremely powerful mechanism, it's also expensive in its time and space complexity.
+But while self-attention is an extremely powerful mechanism, it is also expensive in its time and space complexity.
 Standard self-attention requires $O(n^2)$ operations in terms of the sequence length $n$, since the $QK^T$ term within the attention mechanism calculates and stores the attention of each of the $n$ tokens with $O(n)$ other tokens.

 Unfortunately, the $O(n^2)$ complexity makes long input contexts difficult for transformers to handle efficiently.
 Over the past few years, researchers have been investigating ways of mitigating the $O(n^2)$ factor.
 This remains an ongoing problem, with several papers released on the topic in 2023 alone.<d-cite key="xu2023retrieval"/><d-cite key="yang2023longqlora"/><d-cite key="peng2023yarn"/><d-cite key="yang2023revisiting"/><d-cite key="mohtashami2023landmark"/> In this post, we provide an overview of existing strategies for increasing context length for transformers.
 We also propose and investigate our own efficient self-attention algorithm, which we call Gaussian attention.